Davison's

-Davison's of Atlanta was a department store chain and an Atlanta shopping institution.
-It was the major competition to Rich's and it took the Macy's name in 1986.
+Davison's was an American department store chain founded in 1891 in Atlanta, Georgia, United States.
+It was a local institution, and competed with Rich's in the Atlanta market.
+Davison's expanded throughout Georgia and South Carolina.
+It was acquired by Macy's in 1925, and ultimately converted to Macy's in 1985.

-Founding
+History

+Establishment

 Davison's first opened its doors in Atlanta in 1891 and had its origins in the Davison & Douglas company.
 In 1901, the store changed its name to Davison-Paxon-Stokes after the retirement of E. Lee Douglas from the business and the appointment of Frederic John Paxon as treasurer.
-In early 1927 the company dropped the "Stokes" to become Davison Paxon Co..
+In early 1927 the company dropped the "Stokes" to become Davison Paxon Co.

+Acquisition by Macy's

-While rival M. Rich Brothers Dry Goods Company remained a family owned store, Davison-Paxon-Stokes sold out to R.H.
+While rival M. Rich Brothers Dry Goods Company remained a family owned store, Davison-Paxon-Stokes was sold to R.H.
 Macy & Co. in 1925.
 By 1927, R.H.
 Macy built the huge Peachtree Street store, 200 Peachtree, which still stands today.

 The downtown Davison's store was a classic example of a downtown shopping experience.
 The main entrance on Peachtree features a very stately marble-floored cosmetics and jewelry area, modelled after Macy's flagship store on Herald Square in New York.
 There is a mezzanine overlooking the level with escalators leading to that floor.
 A bank of elevators in the rear serves floors from the basement through the sixth floor.
 The mezzanine and the third floor connected with the parking garage across Carnegie Way.
-When the Westin Peachtree Plaza Hotel opened next door in 1976, an entrance connected the two buildings, although the difference in floor heights required several steps up from Macy's into the hotel.
+When the Westin Peachtree Plaza Hotel opened next door in 1976, an entrance connected the two buildings, although the difference in floor heights required several steps up from Davison's into the hotel.

 Davison's was owned by Macy's for sixty years under its own name, and made no effort to disguise its affiliation with Macy's.
 Advertisements clearly stated "Davison's - a division of R.H.
 Macy & Co." and charge cards from Davison's were usable at Macy's and Bamberger's (and vice versa).